 6. Create a Social Media Schedule

 Engage with your customers and potential customers.
 You don’t need to sell, sell, sell on social media.
 Show them a bit of personality, your latest work, and occasionally some fantastic offers.
-Having a schedule means you can either post something date specific, (i.e. Christmas or Valentines day) or even setup your posts ahead of time for when you know you are on holiday.
+Having a schedule means you can organise your posts early by either posting something date specific, (i.e. Christmas or Valentines day) or even setup your posts ahead of time for when you know you are on holiday.

 7. Get to know your customers